The Koala - Preserving A National Treasure

 The Koala In The Face Of Great Danger

 In some parts of the country a loss of habitat has caused koalas to starve and die.
-Fire can also have a disastrous effect on koala populations.
+Bushfires can also have a disastrous effect on koala populations.

 The Need To Balance Our Wants And Desires

-Just last week a more recent news report suggested that, with a more sustainable koala population in the Cape Otway region, the trees are now making a slow, but steady come back.
+More recent news reports have suggested that, with a more sustainable koala population in the Cape Otway region, the trees are now making a slow, but steady come back.